Cheating on the hCG Diet: What To Do When You’ve Screwed Up

 I’m writing because it’s GOING to happen.
 Maybe not this round.
 Oh let’s hope not this round.
 But at some point or another, if you have a bunch of weight you’re trying to lose, you will make a mistake.
-In an effort to AVOID this if you haven’t already, I have some great tips for “cheating” smart on the hCG Diet that you can check out.
+And since you will likely feel like cheating again in the future at some point, I have some great tips for “cheating” smart on the hCG Diet that you can check out.

 Rather than dwell on the bummer-ness of it all, let’s focus on what you can do, now, now that it’s “too late” to un-eat whatever you ate.